 5. Shikoku Pilgrimage, Japan

 With 1,200 years of history, the Shikoku Pilgrimage (or Shikoku O-Henro) runs through 88 temples and 200 bangais along the coast of Shikoku.
 The trail not only puts your determination to the test, but also gives a peek into Japan’s history and tradition.
-As one of the longest trails in this list, it runs for over 1,400km and can take anywhere from 30 to 60 days to complete.
+As one of the longest and most famous walking trails in the world, it runs for over 1,400km and can take anywhere from 30 to 60 days to complete.
 There are a number of shorter imitative trails in Japan, such as the 150km circuit on the island of Shōdoshima, a 3km course in Ninna-ji, Kyoto and a route on the Chita Peninsula.

 6. Jeju Olle Trail, South Korea

-As a newly-developed trekking course on the Jeju island, the Jeju Olle is made up of 22 courses covering a total of 347km in length.
+As a newly-developed trekking course on the Jeju island, the Jeju Olle Trail is made up of 22 courses covering a total of 347km in length.
 The beautiful isle’s craggy coastline is lined with emerald bays and lapping beaches, while further inland hills are studded with oreums (dormant volcanoes), ensconced waterfalls and green prairies.
 On average, each Jeju Olle Trail is 10-18 kilometers in length and each offers a different side of Jeju.
 These quick shifts in topography allow walkers to enjoy farmland and forests, grasses and palm trees, fresh water ponds and ocean vistas, waterfalls and cliffs, often all on a single journey.
+I personally love the beautiful landscapes along the trail and the opportunity to see a very different side to South Korea.

 7. Cotswolds Way, UK

-Cotswolds Way is the most famous trail in the United Kingdom, running from Chipping Campden in the north to the city of Bath, a UNESCO World Heritage site.
+Cotswold Way is the most famous trail in the United Kingdom, running from Chipping Campden in the north to the city of Bath, a UNESCO World Heritage site.
 The course is 162-km long, passing through picturesque villages and scenic views, such as those at the meanders of the River Severn and the Forest of Dean.
 The distinctive shape of May Hill and the long spine of Malvern Hills can also be seen during much of the route.
-Some of the higlights of the trail include the Somerset Monument, the majestic Broadway Tower and the site of the Battle of Lansdowne.
+Some of the highlights of the trail include the Somerset Monument, the majestic Broadway Tower and the site of the Battle of Lansdowne.
+The next time you’re in the UK, don’t miss out on walking one of the most famous walking trails in the world.

 Flickr photo by Chen Zhao